Executive Management Committee

 Dr Katie Robinson

-Dr Katie Robinson is Senior Lecturer in Occupational Therapy and lead of the Ageing Research Centre at the University of Limerick.
-Katie qualified with a BSc Occupational Therapy from Trinity College [...]
+Prof Katie Robinson is Senior Lecturer in Occupational Therapy and lead of the Ageing Research Centre at the University of Limerick.
+Katie qualified with a BSc Occupational Therapy from Trinity [...]

 Prof. Aoife Lowery